Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 Verifies an email function by:

 * Checking that the token is not revoked
-* Decypting the token into a payload
+* Decrypting the token into a payload
-* Veifying the paylaod.
+* Verifying the payload.

 Exceptions occur only in the called functions.

 >Append the code to auth/core.py

-Next Function - select_secret
+Next Function - `select_secret`

 ```python
 def select_secret(payload: dict) -> str | bool: